 One of the biggest mistakes an investor makes is not having enough cash flow.
 By not crunching the numbers before buying, a negatively geared property can cost far too much financially.
 Therefore, work out what you can afford to pay weekly, then set your buying around this figure.
 Just make sure you factor in all ongoing property costs, council and water rates, emergency services, and that you’re not just covering the mortgage.

 - Calculate annual property costs – interest, rates, insurance, maintenance.

 - Deduct the costs from the total income.

-- If you’re left with a positive amount, this is your annual income.
+- If you have a positive amount, then this is your annual income.

 - Should you have a negative amount, then this is the amount you’ll need to pay.

-Your friends, family, neighbour and internet gurus all have different property investment strategies.
+Your friends, family, neighbours, and internet gurus all have different property investment strategies.
 Consequently, each of these approaches suits their personal and financial goals.
 But, they may not suit yours.

 How do I avoid hidden agendas?

 - Listen to advice, but don’t believe it’s the only way.